 At the margin of the profiles presented, it is interesting to report another entirely speculative buying behavior and which concerns only the grands crus.
-The Liv-ex website now based in London was created a few years ago by 2 bankers from Hong Kong.
+The Liv-ex website now based in London was created a few years ago by two bankers from Hong Kong.
 The classification of great wines is presented with stock market indices.
-When a wine is well rated by a renowned critic, the Chinese consumers massively invest in them, which quickly increase the prices of the respective wines.
+When a wine is well rated by a renowned critic, the Chinese consumers massively invest in them, which quickly increases the prices of the respective wines.
 This is a very high-risk market whose prices fluctuate very rapidly.

 Different Wine Consumption Habits between North and South China

 In Beijing, consumption among the middle class is almost non-existent.
 This is because the officials and the army are the only the ones who “traditionally” bought wine using the money of the public.
-Moreover, the prevailing continental climate with temperatures exceeding 0°C during winter makes it ideal for red wines drinkers.

-How to Entice the Chinese Consumer?
+How to Entice the Chinese Consumer

 Example of Bordeaux Wine Rebranding for the Chinese Market

-The Best-selling Imported Wines in China
+The Best-Selling Imported Wines in China

 With more than 80% market share, Chinese wines are the leaders in wine sales.
 Big groups like Changyu and Great Wall-COFCO sell more than 30 million bottles of their entry-level vintage, which is marketed around 60 RMB (7 euros).
 As far as imported wines are concerned, research carried out by the French Chamber of Commerce and Industry in China (CCIFC) on importers and distributors provided the top 5 best-selling imported wines.